 On July 29, 2022, Ronald J. Kurpiers, II, a private attorney, entered a notice of appearance in this action on DaCorta's behalf.
 Doc.
-654. Kurpiers
+654. Kurpiers has since filed a motion for summary judgment, opposed the CFTC's motion for summary judgment, taken the Receiver's deposition, and otherwise prepared this case for trial.
+These activities raise a question central to the Receiver's mandate: With his assets frozen, who is paying DaCorta's legal expenses?
+The answer is troubling.

-&lt;sup>6 On February 10, 2023, Kurpiers also filed notices of appearance and substantively identical objections to the report and recommendation issued by the presiding Magistrate Judge approving the first interim distribution on behalf of six claimants: Casey Utter (Docs.
+&lt;sup>7 On February 10, 2023, Kurpiers also filed notices of appearance and substantively identical objections to the report and recommendation issued by the presiding Magistrate Judge approving the first interim distribution on behalf of six claimants: Casey Utter (Docs.
 709, 723); Michelle Utter (Docs.
 710, 718); Robert Parker Utter (Docs.
 711, 722); Henry Fuksman (Docs.
 712, 717, 721); John Paniagua (Docs.
 713, 716, 720); and Lance Wren (Docs.
 714, 715, 719).
 According to an engagement agreement the Receiver has obtained, Winters retained Kurpiers and paid him \$10,000 to file those frivolous documents.
 As the Court is aware, DaCorta was convicted of defrauding Oasis investors, including the aforementioned objectors, and sentenced to 23 years in prison.
 As such, Kurpiers simultaneously represents both the convicted mastermind of the Oasis scheme and certain of his adjudicated victims.
 The Receiver has not attempted to determine whether that conflict is waivable, and if so, whether Kurpiers has obtained the requisite waivers, but pertinent rules of professional conduct are certainly implicated.

 Winters is also acting as co-counsel for DaCorta while also purporting to represent more than 400 claimants.
-As explained in this section, he has ghostwritten or otherwise taken numerous positions adverse to the claimants' interests, including seeking the dismissal of (footnote cont'd)
+As explained in this section, he has ghostwritten or otherwise taken numerous positions adverse to the claimants' interests, including seeking the dismissal of the Receivership and baselessly asserting that Anile and DaCorta committed no wrongdoing.
+The Receiver has found no evidence indicating that this glaring conflict of interest has been disclosed to or waived by the claimants.